Leonard Barden: British results

 Barden finished fourth at Hastings in 1951–52.
 In 1952, he won the Paignton tournament ahead of the Canadian future grandmaster Daniel Yanofsky.
-He captained the Oxfordshire team which won the English Counties championship in 1951 and 1952.
-In the latter year he captained the University of Oxford team which won the National Club Championship, and he represented the university in the annual team match against the University of Cambridge during his years there.
-In 1953, he won the individual British Lightning Championship (ten seconds a move).
-The following year, he tied for first with the Belgian grandmaster Albéric O'Kelly de Galway at Bognor Regis, was joint British champion, with Alan Phillips, and won the Southern Counties Championship.
-He finished fourth at Hastings 1957–58, ranked by Chessmetrics as his best statistical performance.
+Barden captained the Oxfordshire team which won the English Counties championship in 1951 and 1952.
+In the latter year, he captained the University of Oxford team which won the National Club Championship, and he represented the university in the annual team match against the University of Cambridge during his years there.
+In 1953, Barden won the individual British Lightning Championship (ten seconds a move).
+The following year, he tied for first with the Belgian grandmaster Albéric O'Kelly de Galway at Bognor Regis; was joint British champion, with Alan Phillips; and won the Southern Counties Championship.
+Barden finished fourth at Hastings 1957–58, which Chessmetrics ranks as his best statistical performance.
 In the 1958 British Chess Championship, Barden again tied for first, but lost the playoff match to Penrose 1½–3½.